When Can Babies Sleep With a Blanket?

 To swaddle correctly, choose a light cotton or muslin swaddle blanket (47-inch by 47-inch) and follow the DUDU swaddle method.
 The swaddle blanket should be looser around your baby’s legs, but their arms should be taut and straight, while still allowing a few fingers between the baby swaddle and Baby’s chest.
 Too tight can restrict breathing and too loose may unravel…both scenarios put Baby in danger.

 No time to DUDU?
 Simply use Happiest Baby’s pediatrician-designed Sleepea, the 5-Second Swaddle.
-Its built-in quiet Velcro panels, breathable mesh vents, and an easy two-way zipper makes swaddling super simple and always safe.
+Its built-in quiet Velcro panels, breathable design, and an easy two-way zipper makes swaddling super simple and safe.

 Once your baby can roll over, you need to stop swaddling.
 It’s dangerous for a rolling baby to be swaddled, because they may become stuck in an unsafe sleep position.
 That, however, does not mean your baby is ready for a loose blanket.
 Trade your trusty swaddle blanket for a sleeveless sleep sack (aka a wearable blanket), where your baby’s arms and legs can move freely.
-If your baby is snoozing in SNOO, they can remain safely swaddled until they graduate to the crib, at about 6 months old.
-Once in the crib, put Baby in a wearable blanket for warmth.
+If your baby weighs 33 pounds or less, your extra-large Sleepea can be used as a wearable blanket—just be sure to undo the shoulder snaps so you little one can sleep arms-free.
+If your baby is snoozing in SNOO, know that they can remain safely swaddled until they graduate to the crib, at about 6 months old.
+Once in the crib, put Baby in a wearable blanket—or an appropriately-sized, arms-free Sleepea—for warmth.

 How to Keep Baby Warm Until They Can Sleep With a Blanket

 The general, cozy-sleep rule is this: Dress your baby in one more layer than what you’d find comfortable.
 So, when it’s on the warm side, dress your sweet pea in breathable cotton pajamas or a short-sleeve cotton bodysuit, with a lightweight swaddle or wearable blanket.
+When temps are between 75 to 80 degrees Fahrenheit, look for a cotton swaddle that clocks a thermal overall grade rating (TOG) that’s less than or equal to 1.0 TOG.
+Both Sleepea and SNOO Sack fit that bill.
+(Learn more about TOG ratings.)
 While it’s okay to turn on the air conditioning if needed, never place your baby’s crib or bassinet next to or in front of the AC…they’ll get far too cold!

-When the days and nights are cooler, zip your baby in footed pajamas or dress them in a long-sleeved bodysuit and a lightweight swaddle blanket or sleep sack made with breathable mesh, like Sleepea.
+When the days and nights are cooler, make sure Baby’s crib or bassinet isn’t situated near any air vents or drafty windows, and zip your little one in cotton footed pajamas or dress them in a long-sleeved cotton bodysuit.
+(Avoid synthetic fabrics that aren't breathable, like fleece, which can cause overheating.)
+Next, wrap your baby in a breathable swaddle blanket or sleep sack that’s lightly insulated for additional warmth, like the Comforter Sleepea or SNOO Comforter Sack, too.
+(These both feature a TOG of 2.0, which is ideal for chillier sleeps.)
 According to the AAP, swaddling not only keeps your baby warm, but the slight pressure of the swaddle seems to give most newborns a sense of security, too.
-(Make sure Baby’s crib or bassinet isn’t situated near any air vents or drafty windows.)
+That said, the AAP does not recommend weighted swaddles or sleep sacks, which can be dangerous.

 To further ensure your baby’s sleepytime comfort, adjust the temperature of the room they’re sleeping in to fall between 68 and 72 degrees Fahrenheit.
 Turning the heat higher can cause overheating, making your baby uncomfortable...and raising their risk of infant sleep death (SIDS).